chrisanthropic/comical-jekyll-theme/documentation/configuration.md

 * Update your characters page
   * edit the `_data/characters.yml` file as needed
 * For google analytics just add your google_universal_analytics ID to the _config.yml file

+## How to add a new comic series or change the default from "A Fistful of Lunars"

+* Rename the `_posts/a-fistful-of-luanrs` directory
+* Make sure your post yaml front matter has a 'categories' section with the same category as the folder.

+* If you want to create a new 'archives' page for that category then modify the yaml front matter of the `a-fistful-of-lunars/index.html` file:
+    * Update the `title` and `category` as needed.
+    * Visit /your-urls/name-of-category

+* Modify the _data/nav.yml `'archives href'`